IBM/example-health-apis/README.md

 - [Click this link to go to the steps for exposing DB2 data through z/OS Connect](ExposeDB2DataThroughzOSConnect.md)

-## 6. Crealte CICS Application
+## 6. Create CICS Application

 - A sample CICS application is included in this code pattern.
 The application is known as HCAZ.
-It is a simple CICS application for inputing and retrieving healthcare information.
+It is a simple CICS application for inputting and retrieving healthcare information.

 - The source code is included in the [HCAZ_Source](HCAZ_Source) folder.